If you've just been invited to participate in a rundl, welcome!

-One of the main things you can do as a participant in a rundl is communicate with other participants by posting messages and comments.
+One of the main things you can do in a rundl is communicate with other participants.
+You do this by posting messages and comments.
 All your posts will be organised in the right context (e.g. the job/case/deal/matter or whatever process you were invited to participate in) and you can easily keep just the right people informed from one convenient location.

 There are a few things to note about posting: